Mather House (Convent, Louisiana)

-The Mather House in Convent, Louisiana, also known as Breaux-Mather House, was built in c.1811.
+The Mather House, also known as Breaux-Mather House, was built in 1811 in Convent, Louisiana.
 It was listed on the U.S. National Register of Historic Places in 2001.

 It is a one-story French Creole frame cottage facing south onto River Road (Louisiana Highway 44), on the east (north) bank of the Mississippi River, in St. James Parish.